Tourvia Tourvia

 Do I need API access?

 Yes.
-RouteForce requires a Salesforce edition with API access.
+Tourvia requires a Salesforce edition with API access.
 Enterprise, Unlimited, and Developer Editions include it by default.
 Professional Edition works only if you have purchased the API add-on.
 The component uses API calls for geocoding account addresses and for route optimization calculations.

-Can I test before buying premium?
+Can I test before subscribing?

 How long does setup take?